Jessica Miro, LMFT

-Claudia is an associate marriage and family therapist committed to treating individuals, couples, and families.
-Her clinical interests include treating couples’ issues, pre-marital counseling, family difficulties, anxiety, depression, and communication issues.
+Claudia is a licensed marriage and family therapist committed to treating individuals, couples, and families.
+Her clinical interests include treating relationship/marital issues, anxiety, depression, work-life balance, and communication issues.

 Claudia works with clients in a space that fosters personal growth, learning, and change through an integrative, strengths-based approach.
-To implement healthy solutions, Claudia collaborates with clients to view problems as interrelated; seeing how different constraints in the client's life may contribute to the overarching problem as opposed to focusing on one isolated aspect.
-Claudia’s approach places an emphasis on behavioral change as it relates to clients’ emotions and thoughts.
+To implement healthy solutions, Claudia collaborates with clients to view problems as multifaceted, guiding clients by using their unique strengths to lift constraints that contribute to the overarching problem.
+Claudia’s approach places an emphasis on long-lasting change as it relates to the intersection between clients’ emotions, thoughts, and actions.
 While Claudia offers warmth in the therapy room, she also offers direct feedback in order to create a healthy working relationship between her and her clients.
-Claudia’s goal is to work together to process issues the client presents with, hold clients accountable for change, and create a safe space to explore personal growth within.
+Claudia’s goal is to work together to process issues the client presents with, hold clients accountable for change, and create a safe space to achieve personal growth within.

 Claudia received her Bachelor’s degree in Psychology from the University of Wisconsin-Madison.
 She received her Master’s degree in Marriage and Family Therapy from The Family Institute at Northwestern University.
 Prior to joining Pinnacle Counseling, Claudia worked in a PHP/IOP program delivering treatment to patients with debilitating psychiatric symptoms.
-She has extensive training in crisis intervention, couples conflict/difficulties, anxiety, depression, and family of origin.
+She has extensive training in crisis intervention, couples conflict, family difficulties, anxiety, depression, and family of origin issues

 To make an appointment with Claudia directly, you can contact her here.